-Fifty one villagers sitting in neck-deep water for 17 days in protest has paid off.
-The Madhya Pradesh government of Shivraj Singh Chouhan has agreed to lower the water level in the Omkarehswar dam, one of the key demands of the protesters in Ghogalgaon village of the state's Khandwa district.
+Khandwa: Fifty one villagers have stood in neck-deep water - their bodies shriveled, covered with rashes and with their skin peeling - for 17 days, forcing the Madhya Pradesh government to accept their demands.
+Chief Minister Shivraj Singh Chouhan today agreed to lower the water level in the Omkareshwar dam, one of the key demands of the protesters in Ghogalgaon village of the state's Khandwa district.

-"We have agreed to bring down water level of dam to 189 metres and to compensate the farmers' land.
+"We have agreed to bring down the water level of the dam to 189 metres and to compensate the farmers with land for their land.
 We will also form a three-member ministerial panel to look into the matter," Chief Minister Shivraj Singh Chouhan said today.
+He said the benefit of land for land compensation would be available only to those who returned the monetary compensation paid to them in 2008 for their land.

-The Chief Minister also said, "The Supreme Court had given the go ahead to increase the water level to 196.5 metres, but we will not do so now.
+But the CM also made it clear that, "The Supreme Court had given the go ahead to increase the water level to 196.5 metres, but we will not do so now.
 It will, however, affect irrigation in 20,000 hectares of land and generation of 120 megawatts electricity."

-"My family has seven acres of farmland and it supports our family of 20-25 people.
+A farmer on protest said, "My family has seven acres of farmland and it supports our family of 20-25 people.
 But it is submerged in the water, and our life will become useless and we will have no money," said a farmer on protest.
-Demanding land for land, the dam-affected persons have also pointed out that as per the Supreme Court directives, the rehabilitation work should have been completed at least six months before the land in their village got submerged.
+The villagers have been demanding that they be given land for land.
+They also point out that according to Supreme Court directives, rehabilitation work should have been completed at least six months before water flowed on to the land in their village.

 The unusual protest was highlighted by the media and brought widespread attention to the villagers sitting in water.
 The photograph of the shriveled, bruised feet of a woman protestor went viral on social networking sites.